-CCESL uses a single, universal application for multiple funding opportunities.
-These funds support communityengaged class projects, the development of community-engaged courses, institutional capacity building (e.g., bringing together instructors who teach similar courses to develop collaborative ideas for community-engaged activities), Community-Engaged Student Assistants, and professional development (e.g., scholarship of teaching and learning for community-engaged teaching).
-This funding mechanism is designed to support instructors at any stage in their community-engaged teaching journey, from beginners who are developing their very first community-engaged course to experienced practitioners teaching a well-established community-engaged course.
-Appointed faculty, adjunct faculty, postdoctoral, and graduate student instructors may apply.
+For the 2021-2022 academic year, CCESL is combining multiple funding opportunities into a single, universal application.
+These funds support community-engaged class projects, the development of community-engaged courses, institutional capacity building (e.g., bringing together instructors who teach similar courses to develop collaborative ideas for community-engaged activities), Community-Engaged Student Assistants, and professional development (e.g., scholarship of teaching and learning for community-engaged teaching).
+This funding mechanism is designed to support instructors to be innovative in developing and promoting their community-engaged teaching.
+Appointed faculty, adjunct faculty, postdoctoral and graduate student instructors may apply.